prycerz/prycerz/README.md

 - 🤔 I’m looking for help with calculus
 - 💬 Ask me about nothing
 - 📫 How to reach me: no, you can't
-- 😄 Pronouns: piw/osz
-- ⚡ Fun fact: lubie placki
+- ⚡ Fun fact: I like pancakes